Sen. Warner Calls for AI Legislation Ahead of 2024 Elections

 During a Punchbowl News event this morning, the congressman said that confidence in U.S. elections is one of the “most vulnerable” AI domains at this moment in time, cautioning that deepfakes – which use a form of AI called deep learning to create images or videos of fake events – have the power to influence Federal elections.

-“2016 would be child’s play compared to 2024 – both in terms of the amount of not just deep fakes, but the time and scale with which you can create these tools is exponentially higher,” Sen. Warner said.
+“2016 would be child’s play compared to 2024 – both in terms of the amount of not just deepfakes, but the time and scale with which you can create these tools is exponentially higher,” Sen. Warner said.
 “But as we’ve seen, a democracy alone, legislative approach probably won’t have enough juice to get through.”

 “And you could say, ‘Well, there’s always been misinformation and disinformation tools out there,’ [but] this happens at a scale and a speed which we could never predict,” he added.